 First, start by adding 3/4 cup of cilantro leaves and 1/4 cup parsley leaves with 2 tablespoons fresh oregano (about 4 short stems), 2 to 4 cloves of garlic, depending on their sized, into your food processor.
 Next, secure the lid and pulse until coarsely chopped.
 Then add in the sliced onion and pulse until finely chopped.

 Next, add the chopped herbs and garlic into a bowl.
-Then measure and add in 1 teaspoon kosher salt, 1/4 teaspoon freshly ground black pepper and 1/4 to 1/2 teaspoon red pepper flakes.
+Then measure and add in a few pinches kosher salt, 1/4 teaspoon freshly ground black pepper and 1/4 to 1/2 teaspoon red pepper flakes.

 And then pour in 1/2 cup of olive oil and 2 tablespoons red wine vinegar.

 Stir to combine all of these ingredients and you’re good to go!
 This recipe makes roughly 1-1/4 cups.